All Episodes

 But the problem is he's making enough money to where all he has to do is pay enough money to hire legal citizens.

-I appreciate the uh the call, Mark.
+I've got to run, but I appreciate the call, Mark.

 Thanks very much.